-Manmohan Singh to visit Pakistan for Kartarpur corridor inauguration
+Manmohan Singh to attend Kartarpur corridor inauguration next month

 New Delhi, Oct 03: Former Prime Minister Manmohan Singh has accepted Punjab Chief Minister Amarinder Singh's invitation to visit Kartarpur Sahib Gurudwara in Pakistan for the birth anniversary celebrations of Guru Nanak.